 I haven't thought much about RNA, MOSFETs or mere FETs in many years, but DNA is a plot element in probably half of the cop shows I watch on TV.

 DNA is also a plot element in news stories about people being freed from jail after years of improper imprisonment.
 Some of the district attorneys who were involved in the original, improper convictions are sore losers who don't want to release a prisoner -- regardless of reality.

 Defense attorneys often ask expert witnesses "is it possible" that the client's DNA sample does not really match the sample from the crime scene, despite the gazillion-to-one odds.

-DNA was big news yesterday.
+DNA was big news two years ago.
 The Supremes ruled that it's OK for cops to collect DNA by swabbing inner cheeks of people who have been arrested -- but not convicted of crimes.

 Emily Bazelon wrote in Slate: "The dissent is a smoking Scalia special—and he’s joined by Justices Elena Kagan, Ruth Bader Ginsburg, and Sonia Sotomayor rather than the court’s conservatives.
 Anthony Kennedy picked off Stephen Breyer (along with Clarence Thomas, Samuel Alito, and John Roberts) to eke out a majority."

 In a New York Times Op-Ed, Akhil Reed Amar and Neal K. Katyal wrote that Scalia's "argument is deeply flawed, because he did not get his history quite right."

 Scalia is a pompous asshole.
 I almost never agree with him about anyhting, but for once he's on the right side of a ruling (even if it's for the wrong reason).